A new perspective on low-rank optimization: Generalizing the Matrix Perspective Reformulation Technique to Functions

-We now demonstrate the MPRT can be extended to incorporate a more general separability of eigenvalues assumption, at the price of (a possibly significant amount of) additional notation: \begin{assumption}{Weighted separability of eigenvalues}: $\Omega(\bm{X})=\sum_{i \in [n]} p_i \lambda_i(f(\bm{X}))$, where $h$ is a convex semidefinite representable function (in spirit, a spectral function), and $p_1 \geq \ldots \geq p_n \geq 0$. \end{assumption} This assumption is particularly suitable for Markov Chain problems \citep[see, e.g.,][Chapter 4.6]{boyd2004convex}, where we are interested in controlling the behaviour of the second largest eigenvalue of a matrix.
-However, it might appear to be challenging to model, since, e.g., $\lambda_2(\bm{X})$ is a non-convex function.
-Therefore, before proceeding any further, we recall the following result, due to \citep[Example 18.c]{ben2001lectures}, which provides a semidefinite representation of the sum of the $k$ largest eigenvalues: \begin{lemma}[Representability of sums of largest eigenvalues] Let $S_k(\bm{X})=\sum_{i=1}^k \lambda_i(\bm{X})$ denote the sum of the $k$ largest eigenvalues of a positive semidefinite matrix $\bm{X} \in \mathcal{S}^n_+$.
-Then, the epigraph of $S_k$, $S_k(\bm{X}) \leq t_k$, admits the representation:
+We now demonstrate the MPRT can be extended to incorporate a {different} separability of eigenvalues assumption, at the price of (a possibly significant amount of) additional notations. {\blue For any symmetric matrix $\bm{X}$, let us denote $\lambda_i^{\downarrow}(\bm{X})$ the $i$th largest eigenvalue of $\bm{X}$. } Before proceeding any further, we recall the following result, due to \citep[Example 18.c]{ben2001lectures}, which provides a semidefinite representation of the sum of the $k$ largest eigenvalues: \begin{lemma}[Representability of sums of largest eigenvalues] Let $S_k(\bm{X}):=\sum_{i=1}^k \lambda_i^{\blue \downarrow}(\bm{X})$ denote the sum of the $k$ largest eigenvalues of a {\blue symmetric} matrix $\bm{X} \in \mathcal{S}^n$.
+Then, the epigraph of $S_k$, $S_k(\bm{X}) \leq t_k$, admits the {\blue following semidefinite} representation: